 Prior to his arrival at Stony Brook in 2009, Wellner spent the 2008 campaign as the men’s assistant coach and defensive coordinator at Washington & Lee, helping lead the Generals to a 9-6 record.
 He also served as the defensive coordinator for three seasons at the Stevens Institute of Technology in New Jersey where he helped guide the Ducks to a pair of NCAA Tournament berths.
 Wellner’s defensive units produced a pair of All-America defensemen and ranked among the Div.
 III top 10 in scoring defense.

 A 2000 graduate of Mary Washington College with a bachelor of science in business management, Wellner also served as an assistant coach at the U.S. Merchant Marine Academy (2004) and Chaminade High School (2003).
 Additionally, he was the Director of the New York Lacrosse Academy and served as the Director of Operations for the National Lacrosse League from 2001-2003.

 A four-year letterwinner at Mary Washington, he served as captain of the lacrosse team his senior year and earned the school’s Outstanding Senior Award in 2000.

-Wellner, and his wife, Kate, have a son, Griffin, and daughter, Ashley.
+Wellner, and his wife, Kate, are the parents of sons, Griffin and MacGregor, and daughter, Ashley.